 MIT offers a variety of programmes to suit your learning needs.

 Whether you would like to upskill, learn a new trade or pursue postgraduate studies, we have what you’re looking for.

 We think locally and act globally, because as Pasifika people we call many places home, with influences extending from our ancestral islands to the suburbs, cities and countries all over the world that we are a part of.

 Local community engagement ensures that MIT is closely linked to the heart of our community, particularly with thriving Ōtara.

 International opportunities to connect with our Pacific neighbours mean partnerships for training.

-We run face-to-face workshops focused on accelerating engagement with Pacific peoples.
+We run face-to-face and online workshops focused on accelerating engagement with Pacific peoples.
 Some of the content covered in the workshops includes developing and implementing your school / organisational Pasifika strategic plan.